bitbonsai/telescopy/README.md

  * fast (all streaming), but only one thread
  * low memory overhead
+ * keeps stats of allowed and denied URIs and how often they appeared
+ * keeps track of downloaded bits and bps
+ * socks5 proxy support

 It is **not** a JS-aware scraper that uses phantomjs or similar tech.